Families as Partners

 Big Brothers Big Sisters also provides child safety tips, and we welcome your questions and feedback.
 Throughout the life of the match, our professional case managers will be in ongoing communication with you, your child, and your child’s Big.
 This is our approach to building and maintaining strong, healthy relationships while assessing the highest level of child safety.

 Most children in our programs are from single parent homes and may be experiencing emotional, social and academic challenges.
-All are from Middlesex, Monmouth, Morris, Somerset, Sussex, Warren, Bergen, Passaic, and Hunterdon Counties and must be between the ages of 6-15 at the time of enrollment.
+All are from Bergen, Hunterdon, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Sussex, and Warren Counties and must be between the ages of 6-17 at the time of enrollment.

 Once an application is received from the family, a BBBS case manager is in contact to arrange an interview with the parent/guardian, and the child.
 Information gathered during the interview with the family enables the case manager to match Bigs and Littles based on interests, personalities and geographic areas.
 The case manager then provides ongoing support and supervision for the duration of the match.
 Match activities typically last 2 to 4 hours and occur twice a month.